• Home

 How to Interpret Graphs and Charts

-• So overall sentiment trend is remained upward.
+• So overall sentiment trend remains upward.

 How would you keep track of the performance of each Video?
 You guessed right, use a Stacked Bar Chart.